How to back up my Mac and get the 3-2-1 data protection punch

 1. First, if you need to reinstall your current macOS, do that before initiating recovery.

-3. Open the Migration Assistant on the Mac.The Migration Assistant can be accessed from the Utilities folder in the Applications folder.
+3. Open the Migration Assistant on the Mac.The Migration Assistant is accessed from the Utilities folder in the Applications folder.
 To open the Utilities folder, select Go -> Utilities from the Finder menu bar.
 You can also search for the Migration Assistant via Spotlight.
-If the Mac starts up with a setup assistant, proceed with the next step, as the setup assistant comprises a migration assistant.
+If the Mac starts up with a setup assistant, proceed to the next step, as the setup assistant comprises a Migration Assistant.

 4. From the transfer options, select the option to transfer data from a Mac, Time Machine backup, or startup disk -> click Continue.